-Learn how to arrange batteries to increase voltage or gain higher load currents.
+Learn how to arrange batteries to increase voltage or gain higher capacity.

-Battery packs achieve the desired operating voltage by connecting several cells in series; each cell adds its voltage to the total terminal voltage.
-Parallel connection attains higher capacity for increased current handling; each cell adds to the ampere-hour (Ah) count.
+Batteries achieve the desired operating voltage by connecting several cells in series; each cell adds its voltage potential to derive at the total terminal voltage.
+Parallel connection attains higher capacity by adding up the total ampere-hour (Ah).

 Some packs may consist of a combination of series and parallel connections.
-Laptop batteries commonly have four 3.6V Li-ion cells in series to achieve 14.4V and two in parallel to boost the capacity from 2,400mAh to 4,800mAh.
+Laptop batteries commonly have four 3.6V Li-ion cells in series to achieve a nominal voltage 14.4V and two in parallel to boost the capacity from 2,400mAh to 4,800mAh.
 Such a configuration is called 4S2P, meaning four cells in series and two in parallel.
 Insulating foil between the cells prevents the conductive metallic skin from causing an electrical short.

 Most battery chemistries lend themselves to series and parallel connection.
 It is important to use the same battery type with equal voltage and capacity (Ah) and never to mix different makes and sizes.
 A weaker cell would cause an imbalance.
 This is especially critical in a series configuration because a battery is only as strong as the weakest link in the chain.
 An analogy is a chain in which the links represent the cells of a battery connected in series (Figure 1).

 Figure 1: Comparing a battery with a chain.

 Chain links represent cells in series to increase voltage, doubling a link denotes parallel connection to boost current loading.

 A weak cell may not fail immediately but will get exhausted more quickly than the strong ones when on a load.
 On charge, the low cell fills up before the strong ones because there is less to fill and it remains in over-charge longer than the others.
 On discharge, the weak cell empties first and gets hammered by the stronger brothers.
 Cells in multi-packs must be matched, especially when used under heavy loads.
 (See BU-803a: Cell Mismatch, Balancing).